-Your broadband customers are using more bandwidth every year and their media distribution hub can easily handle video, play games, and power their smart homes.
+Your broadband customers are using more bandwidth every year and their media panel can easily handle video, play games, and power their smart homes.
 Where does all of this bandwidth come from, and when is usage going to reach capacity?

 Extra bandwidth is available through dark fiber, but how much of it will be available to your residential customers has yet to be seen.